3 minute read.Hiccups with credentials in the Test Admin Tool

 To be clear, this error has had no impact on the production Admin Tool - doi.crossref.org - or any member’s access to registering content therein.
 If you’re a member who registers content with us using our helper tools (e.g., the web deposit form) or OJS, you’re likely unfamiliar with the Test Admin Tool, and this issue will not affect you or your registration of content.

 We don’t configure all member accounts for the Test Admin Tool, so, fortunately, this is an issue for the minority of our members.
 That said, for those members who do use the Test Admin Tool, this is not a trivial problem.
-And, we’re going to dedicate additional resources across the organization to ensure it is fixed.
+And, we’re going to dedicate additional resources across the organisation to ensure it is fixed.

 Next steps